Nurse Anesthetist Career Guide

 Changing Educational Requirements for CRNAs

-- In 2007, the board of the American Association of Nurse Anesthetists (AANA) approved a statement requiring CRNAs to earn a doctorate by 2025.
+- In 2007, the American Association of Nurse Anesthesiology (AANA) approved a statement requiring CRNAs to earn a doctorate by 2025.

 - AANA did not specify what type of doctoral degree is required, but many programs offer a doctor of nurse anesthesia practice.

 - Nurses currently enrolled in a master's level CRNA program will not need to complete a doctorate.

-- Current CRNAs who were licensed through an MSN program do not have to complete a doctoral degree to practice.
-Facility requirements may vary by institution.
+- Current CRNAs who were licensed through an MSN degree program do not have to complete a doctoral degree to practice.
+However, facility requirements may vary by institution.

 Like other advanced nursing professionals, nurse anesthetists are in high demand.
-The BLS projects that the number of nurse anesthetists could increase by 45% from 2019 to 2029, along with nurse midwives and nurse practitioners.
-That makes advanced practice nurses among the fastest growing professions in the United States.
+The BLS projects that the number of advanced practice nurses could increase by 45% from 2020 to 2030.
+Employment of nurse anesthetists are projected to increase by at least 13% during that same time period.